Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Concept mapping lets learners compare and discuss ideas (Novak & Cañas, 2006).
 They find knowledge gaps and other ways to organise it.
 One learner may stress chemical processes in photosynthesis.
 Another might focus on environmental factors.
 Discussions enrich understanding of linked viewpoints (Ausubel, 1968).

 Structured reflection protocols can further enhance the self-assessment process.
-Provide students with guiding questions such as "Which connections surprised you?" or "What concepts still feel unclear?"
+Provide learners with guiding questions such as "Which connections surprised you?" or "What concepts still feel unclear?"
 Encourage them to colour-code their maps using different colours for confident knowledge versus uncertain areas.
-This visual representation makes metacognitive awareness more tangible and helps students develop targeted strategies for addressing knowledge gaps in their scientific thinking.
+This visual representation makes metacognitive awareness more tangible and helps learners develop targeted strategies for addressing knowledge gaps in their scientific thinking.

 Lab Report Reflection Sections